1991–92 South-West Indian Ocean cyclone season: Season summary

 In general, sea surface temperatures were warmest near the equator in the northeast portion of the basin, and in the Mozambique Channel between Mozambique and Madagascar.
 During the season, the Météo-France office (MFR) on Réunion island issued warnings in tropical cyclones within the basin.
 The agency estimated intensity through the Dvorak technique, and warned on tropical cyclones in the region from the coast of Africa to 80° E, south of the equator.
 The Joint Typhoon Warning Center (JTWC), which is a joint United States Navy – United States Air Force task force, also issued tropical cyclone warnings for the southwestern Indian Ocean.

 During the season, there was an El Niño event that caused tropical cyclogenesis in the southern hemisphere to shift more to the east.
 In addition, the monsoon trough, which helped spawn most of the storms in the season, was weaker than normal in the Indian Ocean.
 The number of tropical depressions forming was above average, although there were fewer days than normal with tropical cyclone activity.

 Systems

+Tropical Storm 01S

+On September 10, 1991, the JTWC began monitoring a tropical depression in the northeastern portion of the basin.
+The system moved southeastward, and according to the agency intensified into an 85 km/h (50 mph 1‑minute sustained) tropical storm on September 12.
+By the next day, the storm dissipated after turning back to the north.

+Tropical Depression A2

+About a month after the previous storm dissipated, the JTWC classified another tropical depression on October 11 about 960 km (600 mi) east-southeast of Seychelles.
+The system tracked west-southwestward, and the MFR also began issuing warnings on it as Tropical Depression A2 on October 14.
+Two days later, the JTWC briefly upgraded the depression to a tropical storm, although MFR only estimated peak 10‑minute winds of 50 km/h.
+By that time, the storm had turned to the west, passing north of the northern tip of Madagascar.
+After turning to the west-northwest, the depression dissipated on October 22.